karoly-gergely/rsfull/README.md

    - Ensure the deployment process is documented and reproducible.

 6. **Documentation:**
-   - Provide documentation for the API endpoints.
+   - Provide documentation for the API endpoints. -> generate schema locally using `./manage.py spectacular --color --file schema.yml --validate`

 **Note:** Pay attention to both the project description and the existing codebase for additional insights and requirements.